RUN FOR THE FALLEN

 Q: Can my Hero's marker be moved to another location?

-A: Virginia's Run for the Fallen is a state run to include every fallen service member since the USS Cole.
+A: Kentucky's Run for the Fallen is a state run to include every fallen service member since the USS Cole.
 Unfortunately because of the extensive number of lives lost it was impossible to locate every marker near a hometown or family residence.
 However if you determine that there may be a more convenient location to you please let us know and we will work to accommodate.

 We realize that some families may not be able to attend their marker.
 In this regard we can offer several options;